namanshrimali/TSAI_EVA/README.md

 * Used `Ant-Man` which helped with following:
   - Lesser computation requirement for reducing the number of channels
   - Use of existing channels to create complex channels (instead of re-convolution)
-* For effective and easier decision making we used Relu activation function into model
+* Used Relu activation function into model for effective and easier decision making.
-* We didn't use any Flatten layer hence no spatial information was lost in our code
+* Didn't use any Flatten layer hence no spatial information was lost in code
 * Used Global Average Pooling of 2x2

 ## What didn't worked
-* Using 4 layers in the network, while the parameters were kept in check, the network was only able to achieve the highest training accuracy of `99.35%` (almost had it !)
+* Using 4 layers in the network.
+While the parameters were kept in check, the network was only able to achieve the highest training accuracy of `99.35%` (almost had it !)
 * Expand and squeeze model in every layer (Only worked on the first layer)
 * 10%, 20%, 25%, 40% of Drop-outs
 * 4.7k parameters, using Expand and Squeeze in every layer, had highest training accuracy of `99.17%` (Not bad for 4.7k parameters though, right ?)
-* Keeping the Learning Rate low (tried with 0.001, 0.003, 0.005, 0.008), was able to achieve training accuracy of `99.35`
+* Keeping the Learning Rate low (tried with 0.001, 0.003, 0.005, 0.008), was able to achieve highest training accuracy of `99.35%`
 * Using BatchNormalization before non-linearity (as was suggested in the BatchNorm research paper), but opposite worked.
 If you know why this happened, please let me know too.

 ## Final Model